 How DevOps is transforming the way we run software; an overview of infrastructure as code tools, including configuration management, server templating, orchestration, and provisioning; the benefits of infrastructure as code; a comparison of Terraform, Chef, Puppet, Ansible, SaltStack, OpenStack Heat, and CloudFormation; how to combine tools such as Terraform, Packer, Docker, Ansible, and Kubernetes.

 Installing Terraform; an overview of Terraform syntax; an overview of the Terraform CLI tool; how to deploy a single server; how to deploy a web server; how to deploy a cluster of web servers; how to deploy a load balancer; how to clean up resources you've created.

 What is Terraform state; how to store state so multiple team members can access it; how to lock state files to prevent race conditions; how to manage secrets with Terraform; how to isolate state files to limit the damage from errors; how to use Terraform workspaces; a best-practices file and folder layout for Terraform projects; how to use read-only state.

-What are modules; how to create a basic module; how to make a module configurable; versioned modules; module tips and tricks; using modules to define reusable, configurable pieces of infrastructure.
+What are modules; how to create a basic module; how to make a module configurable; local values; versioned modules; module tips and tricks; using modules to define reusable, configurable pieces of infrastructure.

-Advanced Terraform syntax; loops; if-statements; if-else statements; for and for-each expressions; built-in functions; zero-downtime, rolling deployment; common Terraform gotchas and pitfalls, including count limitations, zero-downtime deployment gotchas, valid plans can fail, refactoring problems, and eventual consistency.
+Advanced Terraform syntax; loops; if-statements; if-else statements; for and for-each expressions; built-in functions; zero-downtime deployment; common Terraform gotchas and pitfalls, including count limitations, zero-downtime deployment gotchas, valid plans can fail, refactoring problems, and eventual consistency.

 The book includes dozens of code samples.
 You can find the code here: https://github.com/brikis98/terraform-up-and-running-code.

-Terraform: Up & Running is available at the online stores below and at your local bookstore.
+Terraform: Up & Running, 2nd edition is available at the online stores below and at your local bookstore.